progbase/ltlprod/FSPRINT.md

 1. Sprint goal:
-  Make the prototype of final product.
-With ability to move left-right on rail system and up and down using a platform on a scissor-like mechanism.
-Make the prototype bluetooth campatible and controllable via phone application.
-Adjust movement speed and stability of multiple inputs.
+  Make the prototype of final product with ability to move horizontally and vertically via phone application

 2. Sprint participants and their availability:
 	- [Product Owner]:Vasilets Danil (12 days)